 The HPFP is a known headache in the B8 A4.
 A failure here can leave your car starving for fuel and unable to run.
 This is costly to repair at the dealership but can be done at home, just like the rest of these services.
 A new HPFP is the only solution here, which we have available for you to purchase.
 It is also suggested you replace your cam follower every 30,000 miles as well.
 Use the Schwaben Professional VAG Scan Tool to diagnose this failure through the engine codes.

 These are the most common and most annoying of the B8 A4’s issues, which goes to show, the car is fairly solid all around.
-All things considered, these are not the most egregious problems that plague popular cars and are all remedied easily, especially with help from your friends at ECS Tuning.
+All things considered, these are not the most egregious problems that plague popular cars and are all remedied easily, especially with help from your friends at ECS Tuning when it comes to finding your Audi parts.
 If you are interested in picking an Audi B8 A4 up for yourself, there are plenty of articles we have that detail performance upgrades and offering inspiration we highly recommend you check out as well.